Mtillmann/jpeg-xmp-writer/readme.md

 # jpeg-xmp-writer

-A very simple library to write XMP metadata to JPEG files in the browser.
+A very simple library to write XMP metadata to JPEG files in the browser **and node**.
 Based on [Simon Boddy's xmp-jpeg](https://github.com/bbsimonbb/xmp-jpeg/).

 ## Installation